-Ava Glasscott is a model signed to Maggie Inc., a licensed cosmetologist, and a nightlife and cosplay performer active in Boston and New York.
+Ava Glasscott is a model signed to Maggie Inc., a licensed cosmetologist and beauty influencer.

 The story of Ava’s journey as a trans model has been featured by NBC Boston and the WCVB-TV showChronicle.
-Ava will be 2019 pride Marsha at the Boston pride parade.
+Ava was the 2019 pride Marsha of Boston pride.
 Ava was in Amy Schumer’s film I Feel Pretty (2018), Ava was included in a scene alongside Schumer, Lauren Hutton, Michelle Williams, and Aidy Bryant.
-Ava represented the State of Massachusetts in the Miss Trans USA Pageant 2018.
+Ava represented the State of Massachusetts in the Miss Trans USA Pageant 2019.
 She is the first post-op transgender contestant from New England to represent her Community in a National Pageant.
-She also appeared in the documentary film All Stars: The Changing Face of Drag(2016), which she promoted at RuPaul’s DragCon in Los Angeles.
+She has also appeared in numerous documentary’s and film.

-Ava has been profiled in VICE’s Broadly channel, mentioned in a New York nightlife article in The Times of London, and featured in Boston photography blog The PaRLR.
+Ava has been profiled in VICE’s Broadly channel, mentioned in a New York nightlife article in The Times of London, and featured in EXHALE lifestyle.
 She has also been a guest speaker at Columbia University, where she spoke about her performance work, youth, and transition.

-Her modeling work has appeared in the magazine Boston Spirit, Logo TV’sGo Out Loud, MAXIM'S FINEST and a Commonwealth of Massachusetts public health campaign.
+Her modeling work has appeared in the magazine Boston Spirit, Logo TV’sGo Out Loud, MAXIM'S FINEST , Secrets and lace , and a Commonwealth of Massachusetts public health campaign.